phusion/holy-build-box/README.md

 Holy Build Box only supports x86 and x86-64 linux.

 OS X is not supported.
 Windows is not supported.
 Other Unices are not supported.
 Other CPU architectures, such as ARM, are not supported.

+### Which Linux distributions do binaries compiled with Holy Build Box support?

+Binaries work on pretty much any glibc-based x86 and x86-64 Linux distribution released since 2007.
+A non-exhaustive list:

+ * Debian >= 6
+ * Ubuntu >= 10.04
+ * Red Hat Enterprise Linux >= 5
+ * CentOS >= 5

+Note the mention "glibc-based".
+Binaries may not be compatible with Linux distributions not based on glibc.
+For example, early versions of Alpine Linux were based on uclibc, which was not compatible with glibc at all.
+Later versions of Alpine Linux are based on musl, which is *somewhat* compatible with glibc.
+So produced binaries may or may not run on later versions of Alpine Linux.

 ### Static linking introduces security problems.
 How do you deal with this?